 4. Use a secure password manager like 1Password

 I have been raving about 1Password for years now, and I love it.
+(They are also now an affiliate, but I’d rave about them anyway.)
 It makes it so easy to create, store, and manage secure passwords, and — bonus — to see immediately if a password has been reused, or compromised in a data breach.

 Oh, and don’t balk at the price.
 Do you pay to have a good lock on your front door?
 That’s what this is — a good lock for lots of important (and valuable) things that you don’t want hackers to have access to.